-For some people, “perfectionism can be a sign of obsessive-compulsive disorder or obsessive-compulsive personality disorder,” says Patricia Celan, MD, a psychiatry resident at Dalhousie University in Canada.
+For some people, “perfectionism can be a sign of obsessive-compulsive disorder or obsessive-compulsive personality disorder,” says Patricia Celan, MD, a senior psychiatry resident at Dalhousie University in Canada.

 “Despite the unfortunate overlap in names, these are two distinct and different conditions but can nonetheless present with some signs of perfectionism for different reasons,” continues Dr. Celan.